awesome-spark/spark-gotchas/06_data_preparation.md

 ##   'num_attrs': 2}}
 ```

 As for now PySpark doesn't support attaching metadata to a single column.
-It is possible though to use method similar to this one:
+It is possible though, to use method similar to this one:

 ```python
 import json